cbaycity/small-media/README.md

 1. Let artists add each other to a project.
 2. Let artists add each other as friends and see each other's accounts.

+## About Section:
+1. Update the about section to include a link to my profile.

 ## Bugs:
 1. When you go to Projects after being on Local the front end errors.
  -> The error says something about more hooks reloading the second time.
 Must be an error in how state is managed.